 Methods and problems of manipulating and appraising wildlife and fisheries habitats.
 Field identification and life history of local mammals, game birds, and freshwater fishes.
-Field trips are required.

-12. Applied Wildlands Management (3)
+12. Applied Wildlands Management

 Techniques of managing wildlands for maximum forage, water, and soil quality.
 Field observations and applications for restoration and protection of range and watershed values.
 Includes presentations by local resource personnel involved in range and watershed management.
 Field identification of important forage and browse species.
 Field trips are required.